SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

   - <https://zenodo.org/record/2529131#.YNyRI5NKhA4>
 - List of know packages or software for calibration python or otherwise
 - Ultimate goal is to provide a better end user experience (scientists and developers) - through standards, documentation, etc
-- How can this be supported in the sense of time to do re-reviews etc - and should try and grow at the moment if can't support what currenly have?
+- How can this be supported in the sense of time to do re-reviews etc - and should try and grow at the moment if can't support what currently have?
-- How to incourage conrtibutions especially from first time commiters
+- How to incourage conrtibutions especially from first time committers
 - Advertise sunkit-instra as incubator for instrument specific code?
 - Need to run sunkit-instra through review process sponsored or affiliated?